CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Grafana.md

 $ kubectl apply -f manifests/
 ```
 # The process of installing Grafana using make
-Using the command `` kubectl apply -f manifests/setup/ ``, it creates a namespace called monitoring which is deploying Grafana to the pods
+Using the command `` kubectl apply -f manifests/setup/ ``, it creates a namespace called monitoring which is deploying Grafana to the pods.

 Using the command ``kubectl get pods -n monitoring `` you can see the output below that everything is deployed
 ```